sholle7/IS-Project-1/README.md

 # IS-Project-1
-An implementation of path-finding algorithms written in Python
+An implementation of the path-finding algorithms written in Python